polluxsynth/ccubit/README.md

 # bs3xconfig
-Create sysex file from text description file for configuration of Bitstream 3x control surface
+Create sysex file from text description file for configuration of Bitstream 3x control surface.

+Written in Python 2.7

+Usage: bs3xconfig [options] definition-file.txt bs3x-config-file.syx

+See blofeld_sysex.txt for example of definition file with configuration using sysex strings for parameter changes.